jellehierck/bee-buttons-ros/README.md

 These are all the commands that are available for the buttons with the use of serial commands.
 You start with either a nodeid which you can request with a command, or with 'Broadcast'.
 This can be used to send a commando to all nodes or to a specific node.
 After this you send ':' and the commando you want to send.
 Between each command layer you also put a ':'.
 At the end of command you have to put a '`' to indicate the command is done.

-An command can be 'Broadcast:Full:Purple`', this will turn all connected buttons purple.
+A command can be 'Broadcast:Full:Purple`', this will turn all connected buttons purple.
 To test command you can use the serial monitor from for example the arduino IDE.

 ### nodelist